Hack4Impact-UMD/appalachian-trail-conservancy/README.md

 **Backend:** [Firebase](https://firebase.google.com/)

-- Authentication, Database, and Hosting
+- Authentication, Database, Image Store, and Hosting

 Contact Akash or Sophie to gain access to our Firebase Console.